Banksy's Valentine's Day mural covered after it was defaced

 LONDON, UK — The family who owns the house in southwest England where artwork from Banksy appeared in time for Valentine's Day have temporarily covered the mural after it was defaced.

-Temporary fencing was added Saturday near the house in Bristol and closed-circuit television has been installed.
+Temporary fencing was added on Saturday near the house in Bristol and closed-circuit television has been installed.

 It was later defaced with an expletive.